Coronavirus update and advice: lupus patients

 The Louise Coote Lupus Unit is the largest lupus unit in Europe.
-We provide a wide range of services for patients with lupus and other autoimmune connective tissue disorders and Anti-phospholipid (Hughes) Syndrome.
+We provide a wide range of services for patients with lupus and other autoimmune connective tissue disorders and anti-phospholipid (Hughes) Syndrome.

 In most hospitals lupus is part of the general rheumatology service.
-At St Thomas' we are extremely fortunate in being able to provide patients and GPs with a distinct and highly specialist service.
+At Guy's and St Thomas' we are extremely fortunate in being able to provide patients and GPs with a distinct and highly specialist service.

 We are at the forefront of research in lupus and autoimmune connective tissue disorders.
 Our lupus research unit is part of King's College London.